 Research Stream 1: The Scaling and Scalability of Firms

-Data Privacy, Scaling, and Firm Scope: Evidence from the GDPR (with Deepak Somaya; To be submitted to Strategic Management Journal)
+Data Privacy, Scaling, and Firm Scope: Evidence from the GDPR (with Deepak Somaya; Revise & Resubmit at Strategic Management Journal)

-Abstract: The collection and use of personal data is a key driver of value creation by digital firms; however, it is simultaneously affected by data privacy concerns, which have emerged as an important strategic and public policy issue.
-Although prior research has examined many immediate impacts of data privacy protections on firms, their consequences for the fundamental economics of firms—such as their ability to scale—have remained largely unexplored.
-Scaling is vital for digital firms because it typically underpins their core business model and has follow-on implications for key corporate strategies, such as diversification.
-The current paper uses the enactment of the General Data Protection Regulation (GDPR) in Europe as a quasi-experiment to examine the effects of stronger privacy protections on the scaling of digital firms, and, in turn, on firm scope.
-Difference-in-differences estimates indicate large decreases in scaling associated with the GDPR’s stronger privacy protections, and similarly substantial follow-on impacts on firm scope.
-These findings have significant implications for the research literatures on data privacy, firm scaling, and diversification.
+Abstract: The collection and use of personal data are important drivers of value creation by digital firms; however, they are also subject to data privacy concerns.
+We examine the impacts of data privacy protections on the core value creating economics of digital firms, represented by their ability to scale, and the follow-on consequences for firms’ corporate scope.
+Leveraging the enactment of the General Data Protection Regulation (GDPR) in Europe as a quasi-experiment and comparing its effects on matched samples of affected and unaffected U.S. public firms, our difference-in-differences estimates indicate large decreases in scaling associated with the GDPR’s stronger privacy protections, and similarly substantial follow-on impacts on firm scope.
+These findings have important implications for the research literatures on data privacy, firm scaling, and diversification.

-When Do Startups Acquire Startups: A Strategic Response to Scaling Constraints (Job market paper)
+Startups as Acquirers: A Strategic Response to Scaling Constraints (Job market paper)

-Abstract: This paper examines how the scaling needs of startups affect their likelihood of acquiring other startups.
+Abstract: This paper examines how the scaling needs of startups affect their likelihood of undertaking acquisitions.
 While scaling research has identified key internal enablers of scaling within the firm, the role of acquisitions in scaling remains underexplored.
-Meanwhile, despite extensive research on acquisitions by large, established firms, the phenomenon of startups acquiring other startups has received little scholarly attention.
-Bridging these two strands of literature, this paper posits that scaling constraints experienced by startups increase their likelihood of undertaking acquisitions.
-Acquisitions may serve as a solution for unlocking scaling by allowing startups to quickly broaden their market appeal and to rekindle the scale economies of their resource bundles.
-This effect is further amplified for startups with a lower degree of market differentiation and for those funded by more scaling-oriented lead venture capitalists (VCs).
+Meanwhile, despite extensive research on acquisitions by large, established firms, the phenomenon of acquisitions by startups has received little scholarly attention.
+Bridging these two strands of literature, this paper posits that startups are more likely to undertake acquisitions when they experience scaling constraints.
+Startups leverage acquisitions as a strategic tool to quickly build capabilities that enable them to augment existing offerings and/or enlarge the scalable elements of their resource bundles, thus unlocking scaling constraints.
+The effect of scaling constraints on acquisitions is further amplified for startups funded by venture capitalists (VCs) with a stronger scaling preference and for those with a lower degree of market differentiation.
 Leveraging an exogeneous change in scaling constrains imposed by the General Data Protection Regulation (GDPR) as a quasi-experiment, this paper finds empirical support for the proposed hypotheses and mechanisms.
 The quantitative analyses are further supplemented by qualitative interviews.
-This paper contributes to our understanding of managing the dynamics of scaling and the use of acquisitions by startups to mitigate scaling constraints.
-Additionally, it sheds light on the growing phenomenon of startups acquiring other startups by highlighting scaling needs as a key driver of these acquisitions.
+This paper contributes to our understanding of when and how acquisitions are used by startups in the scaling process and highlights the role of scaling constraints in shaping their scaling trajectory.
+Additionally, it sheds light on the growing phenomenon of startups as acquirers by highlighting the need to unlock scaling constraints as a key driver of these acquisitions.

 Research Stream 2: Firm Innovation and Adaptation